 Finally, to the extent the Court is required to pass on the legality and propriety of actions officially sanctioned and justified by the government of the PRC, such an adjudication implicates core concerns underpinning the act of state doctrine.
-As discussed above (see Section VI, supra), although the Court concludes that even unofficial and publicly disclaimed policy (e.g. of torture) of the foreign state constitutes an "act of state" raising justiciability problems, the act of state doctrine is even more squarely implicated were the court required to rule on the legality of an "official act of a foreign sovereign performed within its own territory."
+As discussed above (see Section VI, supra), although the Court concludes that even unofficial and publicly disclaimed policy (e.g. of torture) of the foreign state constitutes an "act of state" raising justiciability problems, the act of state doctrine is even more squarely implicated were the court required to rule on the legality of an "offiquality of evidence as the specific and direct evidence substantiating the particular abuses allegedly suffered by the individual Plaintiffs. cial act of a foreign sovereign performed within its own territory."
 W.S.
 Kirkpatrick & Co., Inc. v.
 Envtl.
-Tectonics Corp., Int'l, 493 U.S. 400, 405-06 (1990) (emphasis added).
+Tectonics Corp., Int'l, 493 U.S. 400, 405-06, 110 S.Ct.
+701, 107 L.Ed.2d 816 (1990) (emphasis added).
 See Liu v.
-Republic. of China, 892 F.2d 1419, 1432 (9th Cir.
-1989) (act of state doctrine implicated "when courts are asked to judge the legality or propriety of public acts committed within a foreign state's own borders").
+Republic. of China, 892 F.2d 1419, 1432 (9th Cir.1989) (act of state doctrine implicated "when courts are asked to judge the legality or propriety of public acts committed within a foreign state's own borders").
 Cf. Beanal v.
-Freeport-McMoran, Inc., 197 F.3d 161, 167 (5th Cir.
-1999) ("the argument to abstain from reports on the fairness of the courts in Costa Rica, Honduras, and the Republic of Philippines in deciding whether those courts can provide an adequate form for the plaintiff's claims).
-The annual human rights reports have also been found to be trustworthy.
-See Bridgeway, 201 F.3d at 144.
-While the reports may be admissible evidence, they do not provide the same quality of evidence as the specific and direct evidence substantiating the particular abuses allegedly suffered by the individual Plaintiffs.
-The report has greater probative value in establishing as a general matter the scope and nature of human rights violations in China.

-interfering in a sovereign's environmental practices [alleged to inflict human rights violations and genocide] carries persuasive force especially when the alleged environmental torts and abuses occur within the sovereign's borders and do not affect neighboring countries").
+Freeport-McMoran, Inc., 197 F.3d 161, 167 (5th Cir.1999) ("the argument to abstain from interfering in a sovereign's environmental practices [alleged to inflict human rights violations and genocide] carries persuasive force especially when the alleged environmental torts and abuses occur within the sovereign's borders and do not affect neighboring countries").